kumar-github/tutorial-resources/README.md

 ### Bringing In Spring Boot Security Dependency

 If Spring Security dependency is on the classpath and if you define a custom `SecurityFilterChain` bean, Spring Boot auto-configuration backs off and lets you fully control the actuator access rules.
-Since we did not define any `SecurityFilterChain` bean (we are not going to, since this is not a Spring Security tutorial), all actuators other than `/health` are secured by Spring Boot auto-configuration.
+Since we did not define any `SecurityFilterChain` bean (we are not going to, since this is not a Spring Security tutorial), Spring Security's auto-configuration will lock all the actuator endpoints except the `health` endpoint.

-Accessing `http://localhost:9090/actuator` will be automatically redirected to `http://localhost:9090/login` with below login page.
+Accessing `http://localhost:9090/actuator` or any other url except `http://localhost:9090/actuator/health` will be automatically redirected to `http://localhost:9090/login` with below login page.

 ![spring-security-sign-in](https://github.com/kumar-github/tutorial-resources/assets/2657313/56295661-9779-4366-832a-c3bcecb0cee1)

-Accessing any url other than `http://localhost:9090/health` will display the same login page.
-You need to sign in, in order to see (*if exposed*) the other endpoints like `beans`, `info` etc.
+You need to sign in, in order to see (*if exposed*) the other endpoints like `beans`, `info` etc. Accessing `http://localhost:9090/health` will give you the below response.
-Accessing `http://localhost:9090/health` will give you the below response.
-You are able to access the `health` endpoint because it is not secured by Spring Security by default and, you are not seeing the full health details because you are not authorized.

 ```json
 {